albar965/littlenavmap-manual/en/MENUS.md

 Opens or closes these dock windows.
 The map dock window cannot be closed.

-#### Main Toolbar, Map Toolbar, Map Options Toolbar, Flight Plan Toolbar, Dock Window Toolbar, Statusbar {#main-toolbar-map-toolbar-map-options-toolbar-flight-plan-toolbar-dock-window-toolbar-statusbar}
+#### Main Toolbar, Map Toolbar, Map Airspaces Toolbar, Map Options Toolbar, Flight Plan Toolbar, Dock Window Toolbar, Statusbar {#main-toolbar-options}

 Shows or hides these toolbars and the statusbar.